urbanslug/blog/posts/2016-02-14-Packaging-python-projects.md

 [WaterInfrastructure] is the other project I wrote following the above guidelines.
 This was as an interview question (this is a form of attribution :D).

-*Question: I have a problem, do python projects have to have pyc files in the same directory as the source file?*
+*Question: I have a problem, do python projects have to have .pyc files in the same directory as the source file?*

 There really isn't much to say here you can learn more by browsing through